isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 ## Create and customize page layouts

 Settings in the Page Layouts component allow you to design the structure of a page by defining the header, footer, and content area on a page.
 Using the WYSIWYG page layout editor, you can create a page layout for different sections in a PDF, such as the front and back cover pages, chapter, Table of
 Contents (TOC), index, blank page, List of Figures (LOF), List of Tables (LOT), glossary, or create a layout for a custom page.
-In the PDF template Settings, you can assign a page layout with different topics in a DITA map, which are then used to generate the PDF output.
+In the PDF template Settings, you can assign a page layout with different sections within a PDF, which are then used to generate the PDF output.

 ### Create a new page layout
-> **Note**: There are 2 page layouts that are shipped out of the box - Common and TOC.
+> **Note**: There are sample page layouts that are shipped out of the box.
 You can customize these or create new page layouts.

 1. In the Web Editor, go to the **Output** tab.
 1. Expand the left sidebar and click on **Templates**.